SEND Information Report 2018/19

 The Learning Support Department consists of a highly qualified and experienced team of Teaching Assistants (TAs) who work closely with students to help with their learning.

 Sometimes students require alternative provision.
-This is organised through our Family Link Worker.
+This may mean accessing work experience or vocational training This is organised through our Family Link Worker, Mr John Bearn.

 The Henry Box School SEND administrator is Olivia McPhee.
 Olivia has a background in casework in the civil service and has a keen interest in supporting children and young people in education.